molevolworkshop/molevolworkshop.github.io/prep/jetstream2026.md

 ### History

 Peter Beerli and I applied to Xsede for an educational **allocation** to provide enough computing resources for the Workshop in 2020.
 [Here](/assets/pdf/jetstream-proposal.pdf) is our proposal.
 We were awarded 207360.0 SUs (Service Units), which would allow 120 4-core virtual machines to run continuously for 18 days (120*4*24*18 = 207360 core*hours).
-The Workshop was sidelined in 2020 and again in 2021.
+The Workshop was sidelined due to the COVID pandemic in 2020 and again in 2021.

-[Jetstream2](https://jetstream-cloud.org) was just coming online in the spring of 2022 and, while we could have continued to use Jetstream through the 2022 workshop, we were encouraged to go ahead and switch over to Jetstream2, which had the benefit of being better prepared for the 2023 Workshop when Jetstream2 is the only version available.
+[Jetstream2](https://jetstream-cloud.org) was just coming online in the spring of 2022 and, while we could have continued to use Jetstream through the 2022 workshop, we were encouraged to go ahead and switch over to Jetstream2, which had the benefit of being better prepared for the 2023 Workshop when Jetstream2 would be the only version available.

 Between the 2022 and 2023 Workshops, Xsede was replaced by [Access](https://access-ci.org).
 The Workshop directors (Peter Beerli, Laura Kubatko) and I submitted an [Explore ACCESS proposal](/assets/pdf/2022-11-24-ACCESS-proposal.pdf) in November 2022 asking for 68,080 SUs for the 2023 Workshop.
 We were actually granted 100,000 SUs.